jarfa/jarfa.github.io/content/2017-05-30-evolutionary-strategies.md

 5. Repeat #'s 2-4 until you're happy with the results.

-This is what the below code does - creates a random forest to classify images of handwriting as digits, and uses evolutionary strategies to figure out what the model considers to be the most ideal version of the digits 0-9
+That is what the below code does - it creates a random forest to classify images of handwriting as digits, and uses evolutionary strategies to figure out what the model considers to be the most ideal version of the digits 0-9

 ```python
 import numpy as np